iggredible/argh.vim/README.md

 Argh.vim will store those files under the `backend` context (again, you could equally run `:Argha backend` for a similar effect).

-Now you have two args contexts that you can switch to anytime you want: `ui` and `backend`.
+Now you have two arglist contexts that you can switch to anytime you want: `ui` and `backend`.

 To see what context you have and to switch to a different context, run: